-The honors program at the University of Florida College of Nursing provides a unique and challenging experience for traditional B.S.N. students who have exhibited exceptional academic ability and to recognize academic excellence.
+The purpose of the Honors Program is to provide a unique and challenging experience for traditional BSN students who have exhibited exceptional academic ability and recognize academic excellence.

 Program Description and Criteria

-College of Nursing GPA of 3.6 calculated from the first semester of entry into the College of Nursing through the end of sixth semester courses will be the minimum requirement for application to the Honors Program.
+College of Nursing GPA of 3.6 calculated from the first semester of entry into the College of Nursing and a cumulative GPA of 3.7 are the minimum requirement for application to the Honors Program.

 Prior to Applying

-Students seeking entry into the honors program will need to identify an area of interest for developing a project under the guidance of a faculty mentor.
+Students seeking entry into the honors program will need to identify a broad area of interest for developing a project under the guidance of a faculty mentor.

 Students who are accepted into the honors program will be assigned to a faculty mentor.
 Students should contact their assigned faculty mentor during the summer to discuss the project and expectations.
 Work on the honors project will start fall semester of the senior year.